Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Convergence/index.md

 # Convergence

-Definition of convergence criteria for `SLOTH` is made with a C++ object of type `Convergence` that is simply a collection of C++ object of type `PhysicalConvergence`.
+Definition of convergence criteria for `SLOTH` is made with a C++ object of type `Convergence` which is a collection of C++ objects of type `PhysicalConvergence`.

-Currently, `Convergence` object enables to find the steady solution from a transient calculation.
+Currently, the `Convergence` object enables to find the steady solution from a transient calculation.

 For this purpose, it must be added to the list of parameters when defining the [problem](../Problems/index.md).